kserve/website/docs/modelserving/v1beta1/lightgbm/README.md

 You can now test your deployed model by sending a sample request.

 Note that this request **needs to follow the [V2 Dataplane protocol](https://github.com/kserve/kserve/tree/master/docs/predict-api/v2)**.
-You can see an example payload below:
+You can see an example payload below.
+Create a file named `iris-input-v2.json` with the sample input.

 ```json
 {